 Early Intervention

-You know your child best.
-Pay attention to early warning signs and symptoms of mental illness, and seek help if you feel their behavior has changed drastically.
-The following is not an exhaustive list but can be helpful in identifying mental illness early:
+You know your loved one best.
+Pay attention to early warning signs and symptoms of schizophrenia and seek help if you feel their behavior has changed drastically.
+The following is not an exhaustive list, but can be helpful in identifying schizophrenia early:

 • Talking, planning, or acting on impulses to self-harm or attempt suicide.
 If your loved one is exhibiting signs of suicidal thinking, has a plan, or is undertaking actions to end their life, seek immediate help by calling 911 or going to the emergency room.